asommerhauser/Github-issue-discord-bot/README.md

 - **With token**: Rate limited to 5000 requests per hour
 - Get a token at: https://github.com/settings/tokens

+## Github Linking & Onboarding (Optional)

+This bot includes an optional **GitHub-verification onboarding system**.
+When enabled, every new member must verify their GitHub username through DM before staying in the server.

+### How It Works
+- When a new user joins, the bot DMs them asking for their **GitHub username**.
+- The username must belong to a **collaborator on any currently watched repository**.
+- If valid:
+  - The user is linked to that GitHub account
+  - (Optional) They are assigned the configured *GitHub Collaborator* role
+- If invalid, already linked elsewhere, or they don’t respond:
+  - The bot **kicks** them from the server after the configured timeout/attempts.

+### Enabling / Disabling Onboarding
+Admins can toggle onboarding at any time:

+- !onboarding on
+- !onboarding off
+- !onboarding

+### Commands for manual linking

+- !link [github_username]
+- !link @user [github_username]
+- !links

+### Required Config Values

+ONBOARDING_TIMEOUT_SECONDS = 60
+MAX_ONBOARDING_ATTEMPTS = 3
+GITHUB_COLLAB_ROLE_ID = 123456789012345678

 ## Project Structure

 ```